-Malamud discusses the inception of a class-based preference system at UCLA.
-She discusses why class-based affirmative action will likely not achieve economic equity in higher education.
+Malamud discusses why class-based affirmative action will likely not achieve economic equity in higher education.
 She also discusses why a class-based admission process is less likely to achieve racial equality.

 Sander, Richard.
 “Experimenting with Class-Based Affirmative Action.”
 Journal of Legal Education (1997).

-Sander discusses how UCLA incorporated class-based preferences into its admissions system and then evaluates the results.
+Sander discusses how UCLA School of Law incorporated class-based preferences into its admissions system and then evaluates the results.
 He discusses how the class preference system increased the socioeconomic diversity of the student body but had mixed results in preserving racial diversity.

 The Challenges of Meritocracy